samjones00/docs/docs/_documentation/Swift-Add-ServiceStack-Reference.md

 IncludeTypes: MyApp.ServiceModel.Admin/*
 ```

-This will incllude all DTOs within the `MyApp.ServiceModel.Admin` C# namespace.
+This will include all DTOs within the `MyApp.ServiceModel.Admin` C# namespace.

 ### ExcludeTypes
 Is used as a Blacklist where you can specify which types you would like to exclude from being generated: